escabe/org.escabe.lidl/README.md

 Note: not all effects use all colors, some effect may only use one, two or three colors.
 At maximum 9 colors appear to be used by the device, so only 9 options are shown.

+## Smart Window Or Door Sensor
+Works lke any other Window or Door Sensor.
+Pair and a contact and tamper alarm should show up.

 ##### Attributions
 * supermarket icon by Bernar  Novalyi from the Noun Project
 * Christmas tree icon by Stanislav Levin from the Noun Project
+* Door with Window icon by Vectors Market from the Noun Project